 It was in the third year of the American War for Independence, June 14, 1778, when Captain Fernando de Leyba took command of the western part of the Illinois Territory.
 He was the third Spanish officer to serve as lieutenant governor at St. Louis, the northernmost post of the province of Louisiana.
 The captain had not yet reached his destination when already a neighbor on the British side dispatched a letter to Detroit with news of his arrival:

-for the Spanish Side, the other under his Cover for the Americans with liquors & 150 Bails broad Cloth, blue, white & red.
+The Convoy is arrived, that is two Boats, one with a new Governor for the Spanish Side, the other under his Cover for the Americans with liquors & 150 Bails broad Cloth, blue, white & red.

 Indeed, the effects that Leyba was bringing constituted the first of five deliveries that were to come that spring with articles for Washington’s Continental Army: military stores, uniforms, blankets, and medicines.
 In fact, thanks to the ingenuity of Governor Gálvez in New Orleans, it wouldn’t be liquor that Leyba transported in those barrels, but gunpowder.
 The political climate of the time, the geographical situation of his command, and his coinciding with the famed George Rogers Clark would make Leyba’s term in St. Louis unique, characterized from beginning to end by his support of the American troops.